smeenka/foc-simple/examples/README.md

 The push button on the nucleo board can be used now (connected to PC13), if needed.
 In RTIC it will generate the EXTI15_10 interupt.

+## foc_impl

+The module foc_impl in the application directory provides all implementations for the traits, as needed for the library.

+This can be used as example and starting point how to implement these interfaces.

 ## Build and run

 To buils an run an example in the src/bin folder one has to: